-Founded in 2007, the Henry Clay Center for Statesmanship is dedicated to the education of tomorrow’s leaders in the skills necessary for statesmanship, dialogue, negation and compromise.
+Founded in 2007, the Henry Clay Center for Statesmanship is dedicated to the education of tomorrow’s leaders in the skills necessary for statesmanship, dialogue, negotiation and compromise.
 In addition to annual student congresses at the high school and college levels, HCCS sponsors lectures and conducts advocacy for greater levels of negotiation and compromise at all levels of government.
 Alumni of the Henry Clay Center for Statesmanship now number over 600, and serve variously as elected state and local office holders, staffers in the U.S. Senate and House, as well as corporate and legal professionals in the private sector.
 The Henry Clay Center for Statesmanship is in partnership with Transylvania University, the University of Kentucky’s Martin School for Public Policy and Administration, the Bi-Partisan Policy Center and the Council of State Governments.

 About Henry Clay

 We live in an age marked by political polarization.
 Our nation and the world have become increasingly turbulent.
 We watch that turbulence turn into violence on the evening news.
 Now, more than ever, we need to cultivate the ideals of statesmanship at all levels; we need to train individuals to resolve conflict, to learn the art of compromise.

 From the birth of the American Republic in 1789, deep differences between two of its regions, North and South, coupled with westward expansion, nearly plunged the nation into civil war on three separate occasions before guns actually opened up upon Fort Sumter on April 12, 1861.
 Each time, one man — one statesman — forged a compromise.
 That man — that statesman — was Henry Clay of Kentucky.